Best Women's Putters 2025

 The Odyssey White Hot Versa 12 S putter features the brand's patented Versa alignment which has been created following feedback from short game coach, Phil Kenyon, as well as a number of the world's top professionals.

-Along with the alignment, it also has a bold black and white contrast head, which we felt aimed the face at address and helped keep an eye on where it was pointing throughout the stroke.
-During our testing sessions, we really enjoyed the feel and roll on the ball this putter delivered.
+Along with the alignment, it also has a bold black and white contrast head, which I felt aimed the face at address and helped keep an eye on where it was pointing throughout the stroke.
+During my testing sessions, I really enjoyed the feel and roll on the ball this putter delivered.

 Aesthetically then the Versa 12 S delivers and, feel wise, it also provides a premium feel, with the urethane material and White Hot insert delivering a pleasing sound and weighty feel that makes the face feel very stable and one of the most forgiving putters in the market.